mahmoudEwiis/React-ecommerce/README.md

-# React E-Commerce Project
+# 🛒 React Ecommerce App

-A responsive and dynamic e-commerce web application built with React and Bootstrap.
-It supports authentication, product management, a shopping cart, and user roles with protected routes.
+A full-featured e-commerce web application built with React.
+It provides a seamless shopping experience for users, including authentication, cart and wishlist management, and an admin dashboard for product, category, and user management.

+---

+## 📌 Description

+This project is a modern e-commerce frontend built using React.
+It allows users to register, log in, browse products, manage favorites and shopping carts, and update their profiles.
+Admin users have access to an advanced dashboard to manage the entire store content.

 ---